 Vegetables that you can efficiently grow with AeroGarden primarily include different types of tomatoes, peppers, and eggplant.
 Here are all the different varieties you can enjoy fresh from your indoor garden.

-Note: Vegetables that grow taller would work with specific AeroGarden models.
+Vegetables that grow taller are best grown in larger units like the AeroGarden Farm.
 If you tend to mix and match vegetables that need a lot of height, then you have to carefully prune to allow companion vegetables, herbs, or salad greens enough light and air.

 - Red Heirloom Cherry Tomato